segmentio/segment-docs/src/connections/sources/catalog/libraries/server/net/index.md

 All of Segment's server-side libraries are built for high-performance, so you can use them in your web server controller code.
 This library uses an internal queue to make `identify` and `track` calls non-blocking and fast.
 It also batches messages and flushes asynchronously to our servers.

 > info "Analytics-CSharp (C#)"
-> With Analytics-CSharp, you can add Segment analytics to your C# based app which includes .NET.
-The [Analytics-CSharp library](/docs/connections/sources/catalog/libraries/server/csharp/) is currently in general availability.
+> With [Analytics-CSharp](/docs/connections/sources/catalog/libraries/server/csharp/), you can add Segment analytics to your C# based app which includes .NET.
 If you'd like to migrate to use Analytics-CSharp, see the [Analytics-CSharp migration guide](/docs/connections/sources/catalog/libraries/server/csharp/migration-guide/).

 ## Getting Started